wiseodd/wiseodd.github.io/_posts/2015-09-20-year-end-trip.md

 date:       2015-09-20 01:55:00
 author:     "wiseodd"
 header-img: "img/2015-09-20-year-end-trip/bg.jpg"
+category:   travel
+tags:       [indonesia]
 ---

 Wanderlust is in my veins.

 Every chance of travel, I would take it in a heartbeat.
 Last year I've done the most amazing trip ever in my life.
 Should I just close the book, knowing that I'm closing that book as a happy man?
 Would I be happy forever though after this?